California Bear Enjoys Happy Hour, Soaks In Jacuzzi, Sips Margarita

 He “popped out of the bushes, walked right over to the margarita, knocked it over and lapped it,” Hough said.
 Like most people who indulge in an early afternoon drink, about an hour later, Hough was talking with a neighbor when he spotted the bear taking a nap in a nearby tree.
 “So he had his margarita, he had his Jacuzzi, and now he’s ready for an hour nap,” Hough said.
 After his ordeal with the unexpected intruder, Hough made himself two margaritas.
 “It was an interesting Friday to say the least,” Hough said.

 This is hardly the first story of a bear wandering into someone’s backyard to use their pool.
 Social media sites like Instagram, YouTube, and Twitter have plenty of bear-in-pool amateur videos like this one because summer is when young bears emerge from their dens to search for food and water, according to Andrew Hughan, spokesman for the California Department of Fish and Wildlife, as reported previously by the Los Angeles Times.
-In fact, just that particular Friday, Los Angles County’s Sheriff’s department received six bear-sighting calls.
+In fact, just that particular Friday, Los Angeles County’s Sheriff’s department received six bear-sighting calls.
 They never did find Hough’s bear.

 [The featured image for this story is a stock image]